Additive smoothing: Pseudocount

 In any observed data set or sample there is the possibility, especially with low-probability events and with small data sets, of a possible event not occurring.
 Its observed frequency is therefore zero, apparently implying a probability of zero.
 This oversimplification is inaccurate and often unhelpful, particularly in probability-based machine learning techniques such as artificial neural networks and hidden Markov models.
 By artificially adjusting the probability of rare (but not impossible) events so those probabilities are not exactly zero, zero-frequency problems are avoided.
 Also see Cromwell's rule.

+Choice of pseudocount

+Weakly informative prior

-The simplest approach is to add one to each observed number of events including the zero-count possibilities.
-This is sometimes called Laplace's Rule of Succession.
+One common approach is to add 1 to each observed number of events, including the zero-count possibilities.
+This is sometimes called Laplace's rule of succession.
 This approach is equivalent to assuming a uniform prior distribution over the probabilities for each possible event (spanning the simplex where each probability is between 0 and 1, and they all sum to 1).

 Using the Jeffreys prior approach, a pseudocount of one half should be added to each possible outcome.